shahzeb-jadoon/Voice-Assistant-Project/Mycroft-Precise/README.md

 cd ../..
 ```

 Other resources that I found useful can be found in this article [Over 1.5TB's of Labeled Audio Datasets](https://towardsdatascience.com/a-data-lakes-worth-of-audio-datasets-b45b88cd4ad) (the ones I used to train Tux were the [LibriSpeech](https://www.openslr.org/12/) and the [VoxCeleb](http://www.robots.ox.ac.uk/~vgg/data/voxceleb/) datasets).
+Resources listed by the MycroftAI team are the [precise-data](https://github.com/MycroftAI/precise-data/tree/models) and the [Precise-Community-Data](https://github.com/MycroftAI/precise-community-data)

 If you can get some long audio files, they can be converted to the right format using the command line tool `ffmpeg`.
 MycroftAI provided the following script that you can use: